Telegram-Mini-Apps/telegram-apps/README.md

 - [init-data](/packages/init-data) - TypeScript isomorphic library to make work
   with Telegram Web Apps init data easier.
 Could be used both in browser and Node JS.
 - [sdk](/packages/sdk) - Made from scratch TypeScript library for communication with Telegram Web Apps functionality.
+- [sdk-react](/packages/sdk-react) - React bindings for Web Apps client SDK.
+  Contains hooks, components and other useful tools which allow usage of React along with Web Apps client SDK.

 ## Contribution